 Summary of Product Characteristics last updated on medicines.ie: 2/8/2016

-Light blue, biconvex, round tablet, engraved OXB5 on one side and with a scored line on the reverse side.
+Light blue, biconvex, round tablet, engraved OXB3 on one side.

 4.1 Therapeutic indications

 Oxybutynin is indicated for the management of urinary frequency, incontinence, nocturnal enuresis, bladder dysfunction particularly in the elderly.
 It is also useful for control of vesical hyperactivity seen after surgery of bladder or prostate, or accompanying cystitis.

 Oxybutynin hydrochloride is indicated in children over 5 years of age for:

 -Urinary incontinence, urgency and frequency in unstable bladder conditions due to idiopathic overactive bladder or neurogenic bladder disorders (detrusor overactivity).

 - Nocturnal enuresis associated with detrusor overactivity, in conjunction with non-drug therapy, when other treatment has failed.